Music

 As the title indicates, ‘Working On My Karma‘ is a 12-track album dedicated to the messy, often hidden parts of ourselves.
 Legendary producer Jermaine Dupri co-produced half of the project, and although this was a very welcome outcome, it wasn’t planned.
 Talking of their first meeting, Daley explains how the collaboration almost never happened, “It was very ‘hi and bye’ and cut and dry initially.
 Then we actually got to sit down one more time, and we ended up talking the whole time.”
 Daley describes it as “an album based on the chemistry”, and considers Dupri family, also crediting him for opening the doors to Atlanta, the musical trajectory of which he likens to Toronto.

 One track from the album made the most noise by far.
 ‘If I Get Caught‘ is co-produced by Dupri and samples Jay-Z’s line, “I was just f***ing them girls, I was gonna get right back” from ‘Song Cry’, alternating with, “If I get caught cheating, that don’t mean I don’t love you.”
 It’s not hard to imagine how these words sparked debates all over the internet.
-Daley explains they always show the multifaceted nature of relationships, which usually women are “100% in agreement on”, but that this time, “a lot of women were triggered by ”, hence the outcry.
+Daley explains they always show the multifaceted nature of relationships, which usually women are “100% in agreement on”, but that this time, “a lot of women were triggered by [this topic]”, hence the outcry.
 Although the duo hoped a conversation would be had, the initial debates felt stacked against them.
 But as more people understood the song as part of the wider album narrative, their perspectives shifted, “The whole album is supposed to be a mirror, a mirror that a lot of people don’t want to look at.”
 As a mini payback for the dragging, and something I experienced in London, Daley cuts the track short on stage, “You’re jumping up and down screaming at the top of your lungs… Remember when you guys were mad?”

 Although Daley loves the unpredictability and energy of the crowds, he admits that touring and recording schedules make it tricky to maintain deep, romantic relationships.
 “It’s hard finding somebody that actually has the patience for this, and what your life entails, and how it moves in cycles.”
 Whilst in downtime he can be “the best domesticated man that a girl could ever want”, during tour, he’s almost unreachable, “I can’t even hold up a text conversation because I’m doing 30 million things.”
 Especially on this tour, which includes fan tattoos of the DVSN symbol personally inked by Daley, there is little time for anything else.
 Although the changes in routine give Daley writing material, it seems like a self-fulfilling prophecy that fuels artistic success but limits personal attachments.